Boiann/space-quiz/README.md

 <!-- Stars GIF -->
 <!-- Favicon -->

 Only two images (image and GIF) were used for the project.
-The Interstellar Dream GIF was obtained from Youtube [Here](https://www.youtube.com/watch?v=Hh816wRR2hc&list=PLNZfrta02FkM15KMNlB24dDz68EPa22lD&index=27&ab_channel=AllBackgroundVideos "Link to Youtube").
+The Interstellar Dream GIF was obtained from [Youtube](https://www.youtube.com/watch?v=Hh816wRR2hc&list=PLNZfrta02FkM15KMNlB24dDz68EPa22lD&index=27&ab_channel=AllBackgroundVideos "Link to Youtube").
 The author used [GifCap](https://gifcap.dev/ "Link to GifCap page") to capture the GIF, then [XConvert](https://www.xconvert.com/compress-gif "Link to GifCap page") to resize and compress the GIF.
 The GIF's purpose is to make the UX better and add something dynamic outside the CLI.
 The other image used is favicon 'galaxy' which pairs nicely with the project.